plantgenomicslab/BCH709/setup.md

 # Overview

 This lecture is designed to be run on terminal program.
 With the exception of a GUI program, all of the software and data used in terminal.
-Please follow the instructions below to prepare your computer for the lecture:
+Please follow the instructions below to prepare your computer for the lecture.

-- Required additional software + Option A
-**OR**
-- Required additional software + Option B

 ## Required additional software

-This lesson requires a working spreadsheet program.
-If you don't have a spreadsheet program already, you can use LibreOffice.
-It's a free, open source spreadsheet program.
+This lesson requires a working web browser, terminal, spreadsheet program.
+If you don't have a spreadsheet program already, you can use MSOffice for free with your affilated email.
+Following guide will provide the specific information about required software.
+Please select your [OS system](https://en.wikipedia.org/wiki/Operating_system) to install software.

 > ## Windows 10
 > - Install MSOffice by going to [the installation page](hhttps://oit.unr.edu/services-and-support/software-and-online-applications/software-purchasing-and-installation/microsoft-office-365-for-personal-computers/install-microsoft-office-for-home-student/).
 The version for Windows should automatically be selected.
 Once the installer is downloaded, double click on it and MSOffice should install.
+>
+>
 > - Install [Bash on Windows](https://www.linux.com/news/bash-windows-what-does-it-mean/) by Enable “Windows Subsystem for Linux” feature.
 > - Open powershell with right click and "choose Run it as administrator"
 >![powershell](https://i1.wp.com/itsfoss.com/wp-content/uploads/2016/08/Powershell-Ubuntu-install.jpeg?w=800&ssl=1){: width="50%" height="50%"}